Employment Contract

 What Are At-Will Employment Contracts?

 Most U.S. employees work at will.
-That means that they can quit or be terminated for any reason, as long as the termination is legal and isn't because of retaliation or discrimination.
+That means that they can quit or be terminated for any reason, if the termination is legal and isn't because of retaliation or discrimination.
 Almost every state follows the at-will employment rule with the single exception of Montana.

 In Montana, after an employee has completed the employer's probationary period or has worked for the employer for six months if no probationary period is in place, the employee can only be fired with good cause.
 Outside of Montana, at-will employment is assumed unless the employer and employee agree on a different relationship.